LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Experiments

 {\textbf{Comparison Methods}} Following recent benchmarking efforts~\cite{yang2023change}, we compare SSD-LLM with several types of methods: (1) \textit{vanilla:} ERM~\cite{vapnik1999overview}, (2) \textit{Subgroup Robust Methods:} GroupDRO~\cite{sagawa2019distributionally}, LfF~\cite{nam2020learning}, JTT~\cite{liu2021just}, LISA~\cite{yao2022improving}, (3) \textit{Imbalanced Learning:} ReSample~\cite{japkowicz2000class}, ReWeight~\cite{japkowicz2000class}, Focal~\cite{lin2017focal}, CBLoss~\cite{cui2019class}, Bsoftmax~\cite{ren2020balanced}, (4) \textit{Traditional Data Augmentation:} Mixup~\cite{zhang2017mixup}, RandAug~\cite{cubuk2020randaugment}, (5) \textit{Diffusion:} Class Prompt~\cite{shipard2023diversity}, Class-Attribute Prompt~\cite{shipard2023diversity}, CiP~\cite{lei2023cip}.

-{\textbf{Results and Analysis}} From Table. \ref{real_results}, SSD-LLM achieves better performance compared to previous methods, with an improvement of \textbf{+0.7} and \textbf{+2.5} in average accuracy and worst group accuracy respectively across two datasets.
-Further analysis is conducted from three perspectives: (1) Despite based on conventional ERM, data-based approaches achieve overall competitive performance compared to model-based algorithms, demonstrating the potential of such paradigm.
-(2) For diffusion-based methods, the better performance of class-attribute prompts over class prompts reveals the critical role of knowing dataset imbalanced attributes for alleviating subpopulation shift via image generation, primary due to more targeted generated images.
-However, its requirement for pre-identifying manually annotated imbalanced dataset attributes underscore the value of our SSD-LLM.
-We not only automate the discovery of dataset attributes but also provides more detailed annotations than manual labeling, leading to enhanced performance.
-(3) The better performance of CiP over Class Prompt highlights the significance of diverse text prompts.
-However, the more superior performance of our method can owe to the comprehensive analysis of the imbalance subpopulation distribution inherent within the dataset.
-Therefore, the text diversity in our approach (brought by attributes sampling and LLM making-sentence) is not arbitrary but rather strategic, tackling the subpopulation shift.
+{\textbf{Results and Analysis}} From Table \ref{real_results}, SSD-LLM surpasses previous methods, with a +1.6\% improvement in average accuracy and +3.3\% in worst group accuracy across three datasets.
+The analysis is as follows: (1) Despite being based on conventional ERM, data-based approaches show competitive performance compared to model-based algorithms, highlighting their potential.
+(2) For diffusion-based methods, class-attribute prompts outperform class prompts, underscoring the importance of understanding dataset imbalanced attributes for effective image generation.
+However, the need for pre-identifying these attributes emphasizes the value of SSD-LLM, which automates attribute discovery and provides detailed annotations, enhancing performance.
+(3) The superior performance of CiP over Class Prompt underscores the significance of diverse text prompts.
+(4) Our method's superior performance results from a comprehensive analysis of subpopulation imbalances within the dataset.
+The strategic text diversity achieved through attribute sampling and LLM sentence-making effectively addresses subpopulation shifts.

-\arraystretch{1} \tabcolsep{10pt}
+\arraystretch{1} \tabcolsep{3pt}